JamboTechUFPB/oscar-prediction/README.md

 ### Key Objectives

-- Analyze the last 10 years of Best Actress Oscar winners historical.
+- Analyze the last 10 years of Best Actress Oscar nominees historical.
 - Examine the influence of other prestigious awards.
 - Train a Logistic Regression Machine Learning (ML) model to predict this year’s Best Actress at the Oscars.